 - The Monster of the Week in the Supernatural episode "Metamorphosis", a man whose transformation into a monster will be completed by his first bite of human flesh, experiences this after his wife cuts herself.
 He flees to avoid hurting her.

 - Hungry vampires get this in Moonlight.
 Mick, a Friendly Neighborhood Vampire, does this when trapped in a desert with the only human being around a pregnant girl.

 - The Dungeons & Dragons third edition supplement Complete Scoundrel offers the spell "Healer's Vision," which is usable by two classes.
 Clerics who cast it can heal the target better because injuries become easier to see; Assassins can make use of it because being able to see your target's organs takes the guesswork out of where to stab them.

-- Batman: Arkham Asylum and its sequel, Arkham City give the goddamn Batman this in the form of "detective vision" built into his cowl.
+- Batman: Arkham Asylum and its sequel, Arkham City give Batman this in the form of "detective vision" built into his cowl.
 It acts as night/X-Ray Vision and gives him info on how alert/paranoid the Mooks are at any given moment.

 - In The Witcher 2, Geralt can get Vein-O-Vision, as well as night vision, by drinking a Cat potion.

 - One of Jericho's main powers in Dark Watch.